 We're reader-supported and only partner with brands we trust.
 When you buy through links on our site we may receive a small commission at no extra cost to you.
 Learn More.
 Product prices and availability are accurate as of the date and time indicated and are subject to change.

+We love talking about Walmart couponing.
 When you combine Walmart’s low prices with coupons and the right rebate apps, magic happens — the savings can be phenomenal!
-Walmart might not have standard store coupons, but you can still shop smart to grab freebies, take advantage of grocery promos, and master Walmart clearance.
+While Walmart might not have standard store coupons, you can still shop smart to grab freebies, take advantage of grocery promos, and master Walmart clearance.

-And don’t even get me started on Black Friday at Walmart!
+And don’t even get us started on Black Friday at Walmart!
 If you’re shopping for toys, Apple products, or video games, Walmart is your jam.

-Read on and I’ll show you how to coupon and shop at Walmart.
+Read on, and we’ll show you exactly how to coupon and shop at Walmart.

-1. Use a MFR coupon at Walmart for more than your item costs and get cash back (moneymaker!).
+1. Use a manufacturer coupon worth more than your item costs and get cash back at Walmart.

-One of the best ways to grab manufacturer coupons for your Walmart trip is by keeping an eye on the KCL coupons page to see available printable coupons.
-You can also check out the Walmart coupons page to print off manufacturer coupons.
+One of the best ways to grab manufacturer coupons for your Walmart trip is by keeping an eye on the KCL coupons page to see all available printable coupons.

-2. You can’t use coupons online at Walmart.com.
+2. Walmart Couponing 101: You can’t use coupons online at Walmart.com.